-A significant number of regulatory ecotoxicology studies currently carried out do not comply exactly with the corresponding OECD Test Guideline, resulting in uncertainty for the regulatory decision makers evaluating the studies.
+A significant number of regulatory ecotoxicology studies do not comply exactly with the corresponding OECD Test Guideline, resulting in uncertainty for the regulatory decision makers evaluating the studies.
 This may ultimately result in requests for repeat testing, including repetition of vertebrate tests.
-We are leading a project which aims to determine which deviations fundamentally undermine study endpoints, and which deviations do not impact on the scientific quality of studies.
-This will involve both scientific and historical analysis of the technical requirements included within vertebrate Test Guidelines, and consultation with a broad range of experts in the field.
-The analysis will inform recommendations on the critical factors that influence overall test performance.
-This work is being guided by an expert Working Group comprised of international representatives from 12 organisations across governmental regulatory bodies, academia and the chemicals industry.
+This project aimed to determine which deviations fundamentally undermine study endpoints, and which deviations do not impact on the scientific quality of studies.
+It was guided by an expert Working Group comprised of international representatives from 12 organisations across governmental regulatory bodies, academia and the chemicals industry.